Trams in Europe: Turkey

 The first tram line in Istanbul was constructed by Konstantin Karapano Efendi, and started operating on 31 July 1871 between the districts of Azapkapi and Ortaköy.
 In 1869, the tram company "Dersaadet Tramvay Şirketi" was established.
 430 horses were used to draw the 45 carriages, including 15 summer-type and some double-deckers, on meter gauge track.
 In 1912, the horse-drawn tram had to cease to operate for one year because the Ministry of Defence sent all the horses to the front during the Balkan War.
 The tram network was electrified by overhead contact wire on 2 February 1914.
 The tram began to run on the Anatolian part of Istanbul on 8 June 1928 between Üsküdar and Kisikli.
 By the 1950s, the length of the tram lines reached 130 km.
 Trams were in service on the European part until 12 August 1961 and on the Anatolian part until 14 November 1966.

 Heritage trams returned to Istiklal Caddesi in 1990 and in Moda in 2003.
 Modern trams began service on the European side in 1992 and have since been expanded.
 The latest addition to the system, as of 2021 was the T5 line running along the Golden Horn.

 Istanbul is the only city in European Turkey with operating trams.
-In Anatolia, there are operating trams in Adana, Antalya, Bursa, Eskişehir, Gaziantep, Kayseri, Kocaeli, Konya, Samsun and Izmir.
+In Anatolia, there are operating trams in Adana, Antalya, Bursa, Eskişehir, Gaziantep, Kayseri, Kocaeli, Konya, Samsun and İzmir.